cmckenney1127/.dotfiles/README.md

 be my preferences

 # How to install?
 You can run install.sh to install the required programs/files and set the symlinks.
+Font needs to be set manually

+To edit Powerlevel10k type "p10k configure"

-# What to install/download?
+# What gets installed/downloaded?
 Install: tmux, zsh, oh-my-zsh, JetBrains Mono font

 tmux: sudo apt install tmux